 What Does HIPAA Stand For?

 Although HIPAA is commonly referenced in healthcare settings and online communities (and often referenced incorrectly as HIPPA), many healthcare professionals are unsure what HIPAA stands for.
-According to medicinenet.com, the definition of HIPAA is:
+According to the CDC, the definition of HIPAA is:

 HHS.gov provides more details outlining specific HIPAA benefits for patients.